 Scope: - Manage ongoing public and stakeholder communications and engagement.
 Monthly Highlights: Continued engagement with the Woodlands Working Group to determine the form and content for interpretative panels which will be featured in the site of the former Woodlands institution at the McBride Boulevard-East Columbia Street intersection in New Westminster.
-Provided a Project update to community and stakeholder groups regarding traffic pattern changes and the start of in-river piling at Pier N1.
 Continued to provide communication updates regarding site activity work including notification distribution to residents, businesses, and stakeholders.
 Notifications are being posted to the website, emailed to local resident and business associations, and sent to the email subscription list.
-Continued to engage with stakeholders on the Project's design.
 Provided responses and updates regarding planned construction activities, including planned road closures, and the Project's design to interested stakeholders.
-Three Month Lookahead: Ongoing engagement with key stakeholders in New Westminster and Surrey regarding Project designs and construction plans, including resident groups, HUB Cycling and the Walkers' Caucus.
+Three Month Lookahead: Ongoing engagement with key stakeholders in New Westminster and Surrey regarding Project designs and scheduled construction activities.
 Ongoing management of Project communications, including incident response, enquiry response, Project information sheets and construction notices.
 Continue to provide Project construction activity information via social media platforms.
+Finalize the form and content of the interpretive panels placed at the site of the former Woodlands institution at the McBride Boulevard-East Columbia Street intersection in New Westminster.